 Third-party data continues to thrive despite concerns over privacy and speculations that it will become obsolete.
-Much of these criticisms of third-party data is regarding its unreliability.
-Unfortunately, third party data can get a bad rap when it is unethically sourced or compiled from unknown sources.
+Much of these criticisms of third-party data are regarding its unreliability.
+Unfortunately, third-party data can get a bad rap when it is unethically sourced or compiled from unknown sources.
 Brands must always ensure they are using data from a reputable, third-party vendor.

-While first party data is without a doubt the most valuable place to start, marketers can’t rely on their first party data alone.
-Often, these records are missing important contact details such as email address, phone or home address.
+While first-party data is without a doubt the most valuable place to start, marketers can’t rely on their first-party data alone.
+Often, these records are missing important contact details such as email address, phone, or home address.
 Or the records become outdated when consumers move and don’t provide their current information.
-A third-party data vendor can easily update records with correct contact information to ensure brands can continue to communicate and retain its customer base.
+A third-party data vendor can easily update records with correct contact information to ensure brands can continue to communicate and retain their customer base.

 Third-party data is extremely valuable for segmenting and personalization.
 Adding insights such as lifestyle information, demographics, firmographics, hobbies, interests, and more can ensure marketers are relating to their target audience with personalized messaging.

 With technology advancements and the proliferation of so much data, third-party insights into purchase intent are increasingly available.
 For example, V12’s product, V12 Signals, can connect brands with consumers in the market for products and services based on their browsing and shopping activity, identification of visitors browsing websites, and life event triggers.